jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 ## 1 Introduction
 **Chronos is the tool used to submit jobs to the ReCaS-Bari HPC/GPU cluster.**

 **IMPORTANT**: ONLY Docker containers can be executed in the cluster.

-At this [link](https://www.recas-bari.it/images/manuali/Docker_and_Dockerfile_EN.pdf) you can find a short introduction to Docker containers.
+You can use already built docker container or you can build your custom container.
+Please refer to the guide at this [link](https://jvino.github.io/cluster-hpc-gpu-guides/guides/docker_and_dockerfile/) for more details.

 ## 2 Access to the ReCaS Chronos instance
 Chronos is available only for those users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account MUST register using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").